rgordonatrsgc/ics4u-isp-gamebible/README.md

 ![Home](https://github.com/rsgc-jones-n/ics4u-isp-gamebible/blob/master/Game%20Bible/Home%20&%20Browse.png?raw=true)

-After the user selects a game they would like to open, a gave view will be displayed customised to the game rhey selected. the game view will include the required materials and players, a discriptiom of the game, the rules and possibly other features like a video explaination etc. All of these different views will have back buttons so that the user will be able to easily navigate through the pages.
+After the user selects a game they would like to open, a gave view will be displayed customised to the game they selected.
+The game view will include the required materials and players, a discriptiom of the game, the rules and possibly other features like a video explaination etc. All of these different views will have back buttons so that the user will be able to easily navigate through the pages.

 ![Game](https://github.com/rsgc-jones-n/ics4u-isp-gamebible/blob/master/Game%20Bible/Game.png?raw=true)